 This classic Mexican soup is fragrant with lime, comino and oregano, with just enough heat from chile powder.
 This is one of the first recipes that I posted on my blog.
 I’ve updated it to the way it has evolved in the last 10 years.

-You could make a vegan version of this recipe by using vegetable broth and either omitting the chicken or substituting beans or some sort of fake chicken.
+You could make a vegan version of this recipe by using vegetable broth.

-Serves 3 for dinner with warm tortillas on the side
+Serves 3 for dinner with a warm tortilla in the soup.

 3 cloves garlic

 1 tsp. cumin (comino in Spanish) divided between chicken and soup

 2 tsp dried oregano, divided between chicken and soup

 1/2 to 1 tsp ancho chile powder (to taste) Remember a little goes a long way!

 ½ roasted chicken breast shredded (tinga de pollo is an excellent addition and will add extra flavor)

 Garnish with any of the above: